ynorimat/EDTS/README.md

 # EDTS
-Encode-Decoder-based GAN for Estimating Counterfactual Outcomes under Sequential Selection Bias and Combinatorial Explosion
+<font size=12>Encode-Decoder-based GAN for Estimating Counterfactual Outcomes under Sequential Selection Bias and Combinatorial Explosion　</font>

 The paper's implementation (code and data) is currently being prepared for release.